-What to Expect (continued) Section Three: Cruise control speed NOT "SET", or "OFF" Situation System Indication/Alerts Typical System Actions If your vehicle comes up fast behind a slower- moving detected forward vehicle.
-The Following Distance Alert (FDA) will sound and a visual message/icon typically appears on the dash screen or DIU display.
+What to Expect (continued) Section Three: Cruise control speed NOT "SET", or "OFF" Situation System Indication/Alerts Typical System Actions If your vehicle comes up fast behind a slower-moving detected forward vehicle.
+The Following Distance Alert (FDA) will sound and a visual message/ icon typically appears on the dash screen or DIU display.
 Depending on how close your vehicle approaches, the system may initiate an Impact Alert.
-None.
-The driver must immediately act to potentially avoid - or lessen the severity of - a collision.
+If a collision is likely to occur, the collision mitigation feature will apply up to two-thirds of the vehicle's braking capacity.
+The driver must immediately act to potentially avoid, or lessen the severity of, a collision.
 The detected forward vehicle slows rapidly .
 The Following Distance Alert (FDA), or Impact Alert (continuous tone) will sound and a visual message/icon typically appears on the dash screen or DIU display.
-None.
-The driver must immediately act to potentially avoid - or lessen the severity of - a collision.
+If a collision is likely to occur, the collision mitigation feature will apply up to two-thirds of the vehicle's braking capacity.
+The driver must immediately act to potentially avoid, or lessen the severity of, a collision.

-NOTE: The system indicators/alerts above are typical, but may vary from the descriptions shown here by vehicle manufacturer, or earlier versions of the Bendix[®] Wingman[®] ACB system.
+NOTE: The system indicators/alerts above are typical, but may vary from the descriptions shown here by vehicle manufacturer, or earlier versions of the Bendix[®] Wingman[®] Advanced^m system.

-NOTE: These are examples of situations and typical Wingman ACB system responses.
+NOTE: These are examples of situations and typical Wingman Advanced system responses.
 However, this chart does not attempt to cover all possible situations.